 The notification will allow a 60-day period before Part D sponsors reject a pharmacy claim (or deny a beneficiary request for reimbursement) for a Part D drug that is prescribed by an individual on the Preclusion List, and MA plans deny payment for a health care item or service furnished by an individual or entity on the Preclusion List.

-We recently hosted an educational webinar with Annie H. Shieh, Senior Compliance Counsel for Central Health Plan of California.
-She specializes in health care laws, reimbursement, compliance, fraud & abuse, privacy, antitrust, and contractual issues.
-Check out the webinar and some of her takeaways below!
+We recently hosted an educational webinar on what the preclusion list is and how to prepare with Annie H. Shieh, Senior Compliance Counsel for Central Health Plan of California.

 Are the Preclusion List and the OIG Exclusion List the Same?